 &lt;sup>11 This measure is a national DHB performance indicator (SI1) and covers hospitalisations for 26 identified conditions including asthma, diabetes, angina, vaccine-preventable diseases, dental conditions and gastroenteritis.
 It is defined as a rate per 100,000 people and the target is set to maintain performance below the national rate-which reflects less people presenting to hospital.
-The Ministry is working to resolve a definition issue with this measure and target setting for 2015/16 has been postponed while the definitions are reset.
-Updated Census population estimates used for 2013/14 have had a noticeable impact on the results for this measure with the total 75+ populations previously over counted - the actual number of people admitted as a result of a fall has dropped from 184 (2012/13) to 179.
+The Ministry is working to resolve a definition issue with this measures and target setting for 2015/16 has been postponed while the definitions are reset.

+Updated Census population estimates used for 2013/14 have had a noticeable impact on the results for this measure with the total 75+